the-teachingRSE-project/competencies/competencies.md

 RSEs are often experienced professionals who instruct and work closely with early career researchers.
 Similarly to academic supervisors, they bear a certain responsibility to guide and advise younger colleagues with respect to career development and the achievement of academic goals.
-According to the UNESCO Science Report [@Schneegans2021] women account for 33.3% of all researchers while the majority of researchers come from G20 countries (88.8%).
+According to the United Nations Educational, Scientific and Cultural Organization (UNESCO) Science Report [@Schneegans2021] women account for 33.3% of all researchers while the majority of researchers come from G20 countries (88.8%).
 This imbalance is even more pronounced in SE with a majority of developers identifying as white male [@StackOverflow2022].
 Thereby, to promote their values of an honest, open, and inclusive research space, they should be aware of the diversity problem and help to mediate it whenever they have the chance to do so.